 Cryptocurrencies are also marked by decentralized control.
 Cryptocurrencies’ supply and value are controlled by the activities of their users and highly complex protocols built into their governing codes, not the conscious decisions of central banks or other regulatory authorities.
 In particular, the activities of miners – cryptocurrency users who leverage vast amounts of computing power to record transactions, receiving newly created cryptocurrency units and transaction fees paid by other users in return – are critical to currencies’ stability and smooth function.

 Importantly, cryptocurrencies can be exchanged for fiat currencies in special online markets, meaning each has a variable exchange rate with major world currencies (such as the U.S. dollar, British pound, European euro, and Japanese yen).
-Cryptocurrency exchanges are somewhat vulnerable to hacking and represent the most common venue for digital currency theft.
+Cryptocurrency exchanges are somewhat vulnerable to hacking and represent the most common venue for digital currency theft by hackers and cybercriminals.

 Most, but not all, cryptocurrencies are characterized by finite supply.
 Their source codes contain instructions outlining the precise number of units that can and will ever exist.
 Over time, it becomes more difficult for miners to produce cryptocurrency units, until the upper limit is reached and new currency ceases to be minted altogether.
 Cryptocurrencies’ finite supply makes them inherently deflationary, more akin to gold and other precious metals – of which there are finite supplies – than fiat currencies, which central banks can, in theory, produce unlimited supplies of.